 This study had three aims.
 The first aim was to examine whether 4-, 5-, and 6-year-olds would engage in BB reasoning when asked to reason about 3 and 4 objects.
 This study departs from previous research on BB reasoning in human children.
 In these studies, typically children were asked to reason about two potential causes (e.g., Beckers et al., 2009; Griffiths et al., 2011; McCormack et al., 2013; Sobel et al., 2004).
 The second aim was to determine whether participants would engage in BB reasoning either under the older operationalization of it or under the newer operationalization of it.
 The third aim was to clarify the debate on how children reason about causal events in a BB context by assessing whether their performance aligned with the predictions of a simple Bayesian model, the traditional RW model, or an associative-based counting mechanism.

 In terms of the first two aims, there was no evidence that children engaged in BB reasoning when asked to reason about three or four objects.
 Crucially, this was true regardless of how BB reasoning was operationalized.
 Specifically, there was no evidence of BB reasoning when we compared participants’ treatment of the redundant causes between the BB and ISO conditions.
 Similarly, there was no evidence of BB reasoning when we compared participants’ treatment of the redundant causes within the BB condition itself.
-This finding extends previous research to show that when participants are asked to reason about more than two objects, they do not engage in BB reasoning.
+This finding extends previous research to show that when participants are asked to reason about three or more objects, they do not engage in BB reasoning (see below for a potential explanation for this incongruity).